IStayThatWayCoding/password-generator/README.md

 # IStay Password Generator

-This is an applications using NODE.JS to randomly generate passwords with tons of options.
+This is an applications using NODE.JS to randomly generate passwords with tons of options to choose from!

 ## What it does